 With this in mind, you might think twice before producing unnecessary amounts of rubbish that will stay permanently in the environment and instead start considering options in recycling or reusing.
 The NSW EPA provides a great classification to help you identify types of waste on their website.
 Sometimes, it gets very complex to know how to treat every single piece of rubbish, so you might want to get help from a specialist in rubbish removals such as us.
 For any concerns or questions, you get reach us anytime, 24/7.

 Trash incinerators or incineration plants are large industrial furnaces designed to burn solid waste, reducing any amount of rubbish to ash.
 This process reduces the original volume of waste by about 95% which significantly reduce the amount of space needed for landfill.
 In certain countries, you can see people burning their trash in their backyard, but this process is disastrous for the environment and hence prohibited in Australia.
 If you want to look for alternative solutions, you might want to contact us.

 In Australia, materials such as paper, cardboard, glass bottles, rigid plastic containers, aluminum cans and empty aerosols are suitable for the yellow lidded bin.
 Recycling helps avoiding large quantities of rubbish ending up in landfill that could otherwise be reused for more useful purposes and it is the most environmentally friendly method.
 They are delivered to Waste Management Centres and Recovery Facilities in your area.
 Materials that can be recycled go to different companies depending on the type:

-If you have not access to rubbish removal recycling services, we advise to contact us or you can reach us immediately on 0487 829 264.
+If you have not access to rubbish removal recycling services, we advise to contact us.